project-march/ProjectMarch/doc/march_packages/march_data_collector.rst

 * The IMU is used to adapt the tf frames and based on this the center of mass (CoM) and the capture point (CP) are calculated.

-* The data is send to an `Event Stream Processing` Engine.
+* The data is sent to an `Event Stream Processing` Engine.

-Furthermore the  package also publishes incoming data from the pressure soles and sends data to the software that came with the pressure soles.
+Furthermore, the package also publishes incoming data from the pressure soles and sends data to the software that came with the pressure soles.

 Calculating `CoM` and `CP`
 --------------------------